fredimachado/NCafe/README.md

 Projection services can also be in the Web API project (Find more about projections below).

-In case the microservice needs to consume integration events, a Consumer service can be created implementing IHostedService (see `OrdersConsumerService` in `Barista.Api`).
-Basically, this service implements .NET's `IHostedService`, subscribes to a RabbitMQ stream specifying a queue, a topic and a callback, which in case will use `ICommandDispatcher` to, you guessed it, dispatch a command in the domain.
+In case the microservice needs to consume integration events, a Consumer service can be created (see `OrdersConsumerService` in `Barista.Api`).
+Basically, this service implements .NET's `IHostedService`, subscribes to a RabbitMQ stream specifying a queue, a topic and a callback, which in case will use `ICommandDispatcher` to, you guessed it, dispatch a command to the domain.

 ### Infrastructure